Problem 1: It’s very hard to score A for H2 BIO

 It is definitely challenging for him for 2 reasons.

-Firstly, that year, the new H2 BIO syllabus is being examined for the first time.
-And being outside of the JC system he can only rely on my materials having not stepped into JC for a single day.
+Firstly, in the year of his enrollment, the new H2 BIO syllabus is being examined for the first time.
+And being outside of the JC system he can only rely on my materials having not been in any JC for a single day.

-Second, the A level load is heavy on its own and he chose to do 2 parallel programs simultaneously.
+Second, the A level load is heavy on its own and he chose to do 2 full time programs simultaneously.

 He never let up during my classes no matter how much work I assign after each session.
-Of note, he even tries to squeeze in facts from my Anki flashcards cards in-between his daily routine as he rushed from the hospital to NYP to my classes and beyond.
+Of note, he even tries to squeeze in facts from my H2 Bio memory cards in-between his daily routine as he rushed from the hospital attachment to NYP to my classes.

 This is very importantly and likely a strong indicator to the admissions team that he can take the academic rigors of medical school.

-Furthermore, this also likely left an impression after receiving the application.
-In addition, I have to submit an appraisal for his application.
+After his graduation, I helped him by submitting an appraisal for his application.
 I spent hours writing the best one I can because he is that impressive and he deserves the effort I put in.

 But the journey to medical school actually started a year before that.